Hari Shankar Tiwari

-Hari Shankar Tiwari is an Indian politician from Gorakhpur in eastern Uttar Pradesh.
-A known bahubali leader of 80s and 90s decade.
-Tiwari was a member of the Uttar Pradesh Legislative Assembly from the village Tanda,In Barhalganj police station,which lies Chillupar assembly in Gorakhpur district.
-His two sons Bhishma Shankar Tiwari and Vinay Shankar Tiwari are very popular in youths and active in current politics of purvanchal.
+Hari Shankar Tiwari (5 August 1933 – 16 May 2023) was an Indian gangster and politician.
+Tiwari was a member of the Uttar Pradesh Legislative Assembly from the village Tanda, Chillupar in Gorakhpur district.

 Politics

 Tiwari was the first gangster in Indian political history to have won elections from prison.
 Elected from Chillupar, he remained a member of the legislative assembly for years.
-Tiwari is known for his brahmin politics.

 In 1997, he was founding member of Akhil Bharatiya Loktantrik Congress along with Jagdambika Pal, Rajeev Shukla, Shyam Sunder Sharma and Bacha Pathak.

-He has been a cabinet minister at the State Assembly in several governments, including the Kalyan Singh (Bharatiya Janata Party) government (1997–1999).
-He was also a minister in the Mulayam Singh Yadav (Samajwadi Party) government (2003–2007).
+Tiwari was a cabinet minister at the State Assembly in several governments, including the Mulayam Singh Yadav (Samajwadi Party) government (2003–2007).